prakul-dhiman/intellihire-ai-hiring-platform/README.md

 • interview recording & playback

 ---
+**📸 Screenshots**
+screenshots in the assets folder.

+screenshots/
+login.png
+dashboard.png
+interview.png
+coding-test.png

 # 👨‍💻 Author

-Built with passion by a Computer Science student Prakul Dhiman exploring **AI-powered developer tools and recruitment automation**.
+Built with passion by a Computer Science student **Prakul Dhiman** exploring **AI-powered developer tools and recruitment automation**.

 If you found this project interesting, feel free to ⭐ the repository!